 Caesar never really saw grass in the first few months of his life, so it is still kind of odd to him to do his business in the grass, he much prefers cement.
 Caesar would do best with an active family with a big fur-brother or fur-sister that can show him what to do.

 'Normal' heartbeat or not, Caesar has a big heart and is hoping to find his forever home soon.
 He is good with other dogs, small or large, however, will do best with someone who will correct him.
-Cats are unknown, but, he is not bothered by squirrels and other small animals.
+Caesar would not be a good fit for a home with cats.
 Caesar absolutely loves kids!

 Good with other dogs, ideally larger

 Kids 6 and up

 Our sweet Gunner is one of our GP 7.0 crew.
 He's around 7-8 months and such a love bug!